-So step one is to sign up with them and get your unique code.
+So step one is to and get your unique code.

 During that process, they will ask you what website you plan to be linking from.
 You are welcome to tell them you’ll be working on VeryHelpful.net.
 I owe michiman a big thanks for checking with Amazon to ensure that it’s okay for all of us to use our separate codes here on the same site.
 They said that it is.

 Once you sign up for an associates account, you’ll get an associates code.
 Write it down and remember it.
 That code should become part of any Amazon link you include in your review.